akash0997/arxiv-sanity-preserver/README.md

 This is a Single Page Application.
 Most of the data fetching is done with ajax requests using axios.

+The root of the React project is src/index.js and the heavy-lifting is done in src/App.js

 I am trying to better understand this application as well as trying to simplify the javascript using React.
 I am also working on giving it a better design using bulma.css